-- A. When the public works director determines that repair of a sidewalk is necessary he or she shall issue a notice to the owner of property adjacent to the sidewalk. - B. The notice shall require the owner of the property adjacent to the defective sidewalk to complete the repair of the sidewalk within ninety days after the service of notice.
-The notice shall also state that if the repair is not made by the owner, the city may do the work and the cost of the work shall be assessed against the property adjacent to the sidewalk. - 1.
-All sidewalks hereafter constructed in the city on improved streets shall be constructed to city standards and widths required in the Oregon City Transportation System Plan.
-Sidewalks and curbs are to be constructed according to plans and specifications provided by the city engineer. - Sidewalks constructed on unimproved streets shall be constructed of concrete according to lines and grades established by the city engineer.
-On unimproved streets curbs do not have to be constructed. - C. The public works director shall cause a copy of the notice to be served personally upon the owner of the property adjacent to the defective sidewalk, or the notice may be served by registered or certified mail, return receipt requested.
-If after diligent search the owner is not discovered, the public works director shall cause a copy of the notice to be posted in a conspicuous place on the property, and such posting shall have the same effect as service of notice by mail or by personal service upon the owner of the property. - D. The person serving the notice shall file with the city recorder a statement stating the time, place and manner of service or notice.
+- A. When the Public Works Director determines that repair of a sidewalk is necessary they shall issue a notice to the owner of property adjacent to the sidewalk. - B. The notice shall require the owner of the property adjacent to the defective sidewalk to complete the repair of the sidewalk within ninety days after the service of notice.
+The notice shall also state that if the repair is not made by the owner, the City may do the work and the cost of the work shall be assessed against the property adjacent to the sidewalk. - 1.
+All sidewalks hereafter constructed in the City on improved streets shall be constructed to city standards and widths required in the Oregon City Transportation System Plan.
+Sidewalks and curbs are to be constructed according to plans and specifications provided by the City Engineer. - 2.
+Sidewalks constructed on unimproved streets shall be constructed of concrete according to lines and grades established by the City Engineer.
+On unimproved streets, curbs do not have to be constructed. - C. The Public Works Director shall cause a copy of the notice to be served personally upon the owner of the property adjacent to the defective sidewalk, or the notice may be served by registered or certified mail, return receipt requested.
+If after diligent search the owner is not discovered, the Public Works Director shall cause a copy of the notice to be posted in a conspicuous place on the property, and such posting shall have the same effect as service of notice by mail or by personal service upon the owner of the property. - D. The person serving the notice shall file with the City recorder a statement stating the time, place and manner of service or notice.